 - 1 cup Liquid from Prior Batch optional

-- 1 ½ pounds Large Shrimp with tails
+- 1 ½ pounds Large Shrimp tails on

 - 1 loaf Sourdough Bread

-Lock on lid and close Pressure Valve.
-Cook at High Pressure for 10 minutes.
+- Lock on lid and close pressure valve.
+Cook at high pressure (most machines default to high pressure) for 10 minutes.

-- Open lid and stir in beer and the optional cup you reserved from the prior batch.
+- Open lid and stir in beer (if you have saved one cup from prior batch, add that in now too).

-- Select Sauté/Browning on your Pressure Cooker and allow broth to come to a simmer, about 7 minutes.
+- Select Sauté/Browning on your Pressure Cooker and allow broth to come to a low simmer.

 - Ladle shrimp and broth into bowls and serve with plenty of sliced crusty bread, for soaking up the delicious broth.